jyelewis/advent-of-code-2024/readme.md

 # Usage

-Run all days, and all tests: `yarn test`
+Run all versions of days: `yarn test`